ceedee666/modern-abap-curriculum/docs/hello_world.md

 ![Assign Class to Transport Request](./imgs/hello_world/new_abap_class_2.png)

-After the creation the class should automagically be opened in the source code editor.
+After the creation, the class should automatically be opened in the source code editor.
 Add the following code to the `if_oo_adt_classrun~main` method:

 ```ABAP